 Practical Application: Zeal in living and spreading the Faith

 - We get impatient because we desire something good.
 We should desire good things.
-When the object is a great good we can and should have zeal.
+When the object is a great good our desire should rise to the level of zeal.
 This is the way John the Baptist and our Lord were.

 - Zeal is a kind of holy impatience.
 It is a fervor for something, an enthusiastic desire, a love so strong it must act.
 However, the zeal must be for something objectively good and it must not employ bad means to achieve that end.